datacamp-content-public/courses-sentiment-analysis-in-r-a-tidyverse-approach-charles-copley/slides/chapter_1_106a7c5fade7e64b6db58bda3e72ec16.md

 ```

 `@part1`
-A text unit that can be analysed
+A _unit_ of text that can be analysed
+1. Words
+2. Phrases
+3. Sentences

 `@script`